tao-pr/pantip-libr/README.md

 This is super simple.

-Pantip Librarian is a quick prototype of Q&A site crawler which scrapes the content of the
+Pantip Librarian is a quick prototype of Q&A site crawler which scrapes the content of a range of topics on Pantip site and analyses the popularity factors over the scraped data.

+## Prerequisites

+Before running the tasks, these dependencies need to me met:

+[x] Python 3.4
+[x] Apache CouchDB